 - Password: your UCSC blue password

-- On the right side of the FileZilla window, double-click on the "public_html" folder.
+- Select the "public_html" folder.
 Note: Do not delete, rename, or move the public_html folder.
 It is a special folder created by the UCSC IT department.

 - To upload your website to the internet, simply drag and drop your index.html file from your computer into the public_html window.
 Remember, anything you upload is publicly available online for anybody.
 Also, whatever file is named "index.html" becomes your homepage (hence the importance of naming your file index.html).